Extortion threat fueled New Jersey political murder-for-hire plot, prosecutors say

 Unprompted, Bratsenis said he had information about a killing in New Jersey.
 He told authorities that after his release from prison in 2013, he went to work for Sean Caddle and that in March or April of 2014, Caddle invited him to his Jersey City home for dinner.
 There, Caddle said he was aware of his “extensive” criminal history and asked if he could find someone to commit murder for $15,000.

 Bratsenis then sought out Africa, who agreed to help, according to prosecutors.
-Caddle said he wanted Galdieri dead within 30 days and gave Bratsenis between $2,000 and $4,000 upfront, prosecutors said.
+Caddle said he wanted Galdieri dead within 30 days and gave Bratsenis between $2,000 and $4,000 upfront, according to prosecutors.

 On May 22, 2014, the two men drove together to Galdieri's apartment.
 He was expecting Bratsensis because they had discussed robbing drug dealers together, authorities said.

-Not long after he let them in, Galdieri was fatally stabbed by both men who doused his home in gasoline and set it on fire, according to authorities.
+Not long after letting the men in, Galdieri was fatally stabbed by both men and they doused his home in gasoline and set it on fire, according to authorities.

-The day after the killing, Bratsenis and Caddle met at the parking lot of a diner in Elizabeth, where Caddle paid him the remaining money, though he hadn't brought enough and left to withdraw more from his political consulting business' bank account, prosecutors said.
+The day after the killing, Bratsenis and Caddle met in the parking lot of a diner where Caddle paid him the remaining money, though he hadn't brought enough and left to withdraw more from his political consulting business' bank account, prosecutors said.

 On the same day, prosecutors inverviewed Caddle about Galdieri's death.
 He told them about his drug use, according to prosecutors, but did not disclose his role in the killing.